e271828e/Flight.jl/docs/notes/design/framework_spec.md

 checks, [§9.4](#94-inbound-per-device-staging-representation-and-the-drain); `map_output` receives exactly the compiled gather's
 NamedTuple, and what it puts on the wire is the peer's business).
-Sides are detected by declaration shape — method presence, the [§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape) idiom, probed once at attach: `claims` defined ⇒ **enumerated** write side, claims staked;
-`interactive` defined ⇒ **derived** write side, no claims staked and [§9.4](#94-inbound-per-device-staging-representation-and-the-drain)'s positional staging shape compiled over the unclaimed face set instead; `reads` defined ⇒ output side, gather compiled; a write side plus `reads` ⇒ bidirectional; none of the three ⇒ attach-time error naming the halves. `claims` and `interactive` are **mutually exclusive** — a surface cannot be enumerated and derived at once, so declaring both is the same attach-time error, naming both declarations — while `interactive` is orthogonal to `reads`: an interactive front end may also drive a compiled output gather (legal, currently uninstantiated; the plausible customer is a narrow-wire interactive surface — a motorized control board whose detents must be driven back out). (`hasmethod` here is public, stable
+Sides are detected by declaration shape — method presence, the [§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape) idiom, probed once at attach: `claims` defined — or `is_greedy(b) = true` — ⇒ input side, its claim staked; `reads` defined ⇒ output side, gather compiled; a write side plus `reads` ⇒ bidirectional; neither ⇒ attach-time error naming the halves. `is_greedy` selects the claim *source* within the input side, and a greedy binding therefore defines no `claims` — the framework computes the complement instead, so declaring both is an attach-time error naming both declarations — while greediness is orthogonal to `reads`: a greedy front end may also drive a compiled output gather (legal, currently uninstantiated; the plausible customer is a narrow-wire interactive surface — a motorized control board whose detents must be driven back out). (`hasmethod` here is public, stable